benbsteven2002/realtime_chatroom/README.md

 ######################
 BUGS:
-- currently, a user can whisper to anything...
+- currently, a user can whisper to anything... e.g. /w not_a_username hello void

+UPGRADES:
+- multiple file upload